tjd1234/cmpt120fall2022/lectures/lecture16/lecture16notes.md

     return True
 ```

-The for-loop goes through each character in string `s`.
-The if-statement in
+The for-loop goes through each character in string `s`, one character at a
-the body checks if `c` is *not* a digit.
-If `c` isn't a digit, then that means
+time.
+The if-statement in the body checks if `c` is *not* a digit.
+If `c`
-`s` can't be a sequence digit only.
-So we can immediately return `False`.
+isn't a digit, then that means `s` can't be digits-only.
+So we can immediately
+return `False`.

-If the the loop ends without `return False` being executed, then that means
+If the the loop ends without calling `return False`, then that means all the
-all the characters in `s` must be digits, i.e. there are no non-digit
+characters in `s` must be digits, i.e. there are no non-digit characters in
-characters in `s`.
+`s`.
 And so `True` is returned.

 But it's not quite correct: there is one string `s` that returns the wrong
-value.
-You can find it with a bit of testing:
+value:

 ```
 >>> bad_is_positive_int('90477')